umr-lops/cci-seastate-pum/sar/SAR-SeaStaR.md

 The stored data are all 2D arrays:
 -	geo-coordinates (latitude, longitude)
 -	8 integrated sea state parameters (see Tab.
 "DLR processed ocena parameters and uncertanties")
--	quality, and rejection flags (see.Tab.DLR.4)
+-	quality, and rejection flags (see.Tab "DLR ocean products quality, and rejection flags")
 -	uncertainties for all 8 parameters

+{table} DLR ocean products quality, and rejection flags

 |                     |       Abb. in netCDF product    | Description in netCDF product                               |       Meaning                            |
 |---------------------|---------------------------------|-------------------------------------------------------------|------------------------------------------|